Medically reviewed by Drugs.com. Last updated on Feb 8, 2022.

 Savella is not recommended for patients with end-stage renal disease.

 No dosage adjustment is necessary for patients with hepatic impairment.

 As with any drug, caution should be exercised in patients with severe hepatic impairment.

 Withdrawal symptoms have been observed in clinical trials following discontinuation of milnacipran, as with other serotonin and norepinephrine re-uptake inhibitors (SNRIs) and selective serotonin re-uptake inhibitors (SSRIs).
-Patient should be monitored for these symptoms when discontinuing treatment.
+Patients should be monitored for these symptoms when discontinuing treatment.
 Savella should be tapered and not abruptly discontinued after extended use [see Warnings and Precautions (5.7)].

 2.5 Switching a Patient to or from a Monoamine Oxidase Inhibitor (MAOI) Intended to Treat Psychiatric Disorders

 At least 14 days should elapse between discontinuation of a MAOI intended to treat psychiatric disorders and initiation of therapy with Savella.
 Conversely, at least 5 days should be allowed after stopping Savella before starting a MAOI intended to treat psychiatric disorders [see Contraindications (4.1)].